• Menu

 Prosperity School in 1907 Credit: jaspercountyschools.org

-The Prosperity School was given certification as a first class school by State Superintendent in 1925.
+The Prosperity School was given certification as a first-class school by the State Superintendent in 1925.
 The award was given to Principal Miss Pearl Stoneking.
-Prosperity was known for its”first class” attitude, creating students that would go on to become successful members of society.
+Prosperity was known for its”first-class” attitude, creating students that would go on to become successful members of society.
 The same year it was granted the certification, Dixie Jacobs of Prosperity was also selected to represent all Joplin township schools in the county spelling bee.
 In addition to its prestigious teachings, it was also significant to socializing in the community.
-Holding speeches for the local church, basket dinners, parties, carnivals, reunions, luncheons and more.
+Holding speeches for the local church, basket dinners, parties, carnivals, reunions, luncheons, and more.

 But like small towns all across the US their status, credibility, and craftsmanship are no match for the federal government.
 A district that at one time enrolled 500 students and employed 11 teachers fate was decided in 1962.
 Voters had approved the consolidation of Prosperity with Webb City, Underwood, and Perseverance.
 This would render the building discontinued for school use but continued to be used by the community.
 That is until it was sold at auction on September 8, 1970, to John Southard for $1,500.
 During the sale, there was a provision clause that Southard take the property with a quit-claim deed.